microsoft/rushstack-websites/websites/rushjs.io/docs/pages/ai/rush_mcp_plugins.md

 title: Rush MCP plugins
 ---

 The [Rush MCP server](./rush_mcp.md) provides a ready-made solution for improving the effectiveness of Artificial intelligence (AI) **coding assistants** when working in a Rush monorepo.
 However, most businesses will have internal systems that could also be included in this service, but which cannot be contributed to the open source implementation.
-To handle these requirements, you can implement plugins for [@rushstack/mcp-server](https://www.npmjs.com/package/@rushstack/mcp-server).
+To handle these requirements, you can implement **Rush MCP plugins** for [@rushstack/mcp-server](https://www.npmjs.com/package/@rushstack/mcp-server).
 Plugins can also be released as open source to provide optional additional functionality or integrations.

 Example plugin scenarios:

-- **Team wiki**: Query an internal team wiki that runs on a private content management system.
+- **Team wiki**: Query an internal team wiki that runs on a private content management system
 - **Issue management**: Create tasks and issues in an internal work management system
 - **Semantic search**: Search a semantic vector database such as [Supabase](https://supabase.com/docs/guides/ai/semantic-search) using a proprietary sentence transformer

-## Authoring a plugin
+## Creating a plugin

+> **Copy our example**
+>
-The [build-tests/rush-mcp-example-plugin](https://github.com/microsoft/rushstack/tree/main/build-tests/rush-mcp-example-plugin) project on GitHub demonstrates an example plugin project for usage with `@rushstack/mcp-server`.
+> The [build-tests/rush-mcp-example-plugin](https://github.com/microsoft/rushstack/tree/main/build-tests/rush-mcp-example-plugin) project on GitHub demonstrates an example plugin project for usage with `@rushstack/mcp-server`.

 The main steps for writing a plugin: